valerieniloinsigh31/FitForWork_v1/README.md

 </ol>

 <em>Milestones:</em>
-Noted the milestone feature available on github, to focus on completing various user stories in a certain timeframe.
-Did not complete this.
+<p>Noted the milestone feature available on github, to focus on completing various user stories in a certain timeframe.
 I had fully intended to create milestones for particular iterations of the user stories but unfortunately, I was too anxious to do so and did not put this into action.
 However, now that I am becoming adept at full-stack-framework projects, I will endeavour to apply this going forward.
-It is an excellent time management tool and allows for the pomodoro approach to be applied.
+It is an excellent time management tool and allows for the pomodoro approach to be applied.</p>

 <em>Sprints</em>
-Allocated amounts of time to set smaller goals-this certainly would have alleviated my anxiety and I will ensure to put this into effect for future projects.
+<p>Allocated amounts of time to set smaller goals-this certainly would have alleviated my anxiety and I will ensure to put this into effect for future projects.</p>

 <b>Design</b>
 <b>Colour Scheme</b>
-The main colours used for Fit4Work: teal, fuschia, black and white.
+<p>The main colours used for Fit4Work: teal, fuschia, black and white.</p>

- I used fuschia and the hover effect to make certain items pop (e.g. the loading spinner after submitting payment or the search/view bag buttons)
+<p>I used fuschia and the hover effect to make certain items pop (e.g. the loading spinner after submitting payment or the search/view bag buttons).</p>

-Employed AdobeColour to refine the teal colours to be used on the website: https://color.adobe.com/search?q=teal#
+<p>I employed AdobeColour to refine the teal colours to be used on the website:</p>
+https://color.adobe.com/search?q=teal#

-I used colorpalette to decide on the colors.
+<p>I used colorpalette to decide on the colors.</p>
-Please see a color palette of teal used below:
+<p>Please see a color palette of teal used below:</p>
 ![alt text](media/Teal%20colour%20selection%20AdobeColor.jpeg)